KatScripts/fractureiser-virus-deletion/README.md

 # fractureiser-virus-deletion
-Deletes all know files that may be connected to the fractureiser  virus
+Deletes all known files that may be connected to the fractureiser  virus

 RUN IN administrator mode.
 OR The program will just shut down and do nothing.